learn-vuejs/vue-patterns/docs/patterns/README.md

 <component :is="currentTabComponent"></component>
 ```

-With the above code example, rendered component will be destroyed if a different component is rendered in `<component>`.
-If you want components to keep their instances without being destroyed within `<component>` tag, you can wrap the `<component>` tag in a `<keep-alive>` tag like so:
+With the above code example, the rendered component will be destroyed if a different component is rendered in `<component>`.
+If you want components to keep their instances without being destroyed within the `<component>` tag, you can wrap the `<component>` tag in a `<keep-alive>` tag like so:

 ```vue
 <keep-alive> <component :is="currentTabComponent"></component> </keep-alive>